Tips on Wearing Spectral Filters

-Does your child forget or lose his/her glasses?
+Does your child forget or lose his/her Spectral filters?

 Is your teen self conscious?

-While most children wear the glasses easily and with pride , there are still some who have more trouble with the idea, or forget and lose them
+While most children wear the filters easily and with pride , there are still some who have more trouble with the idea, or forget and lose them

-Within a few weeks of trying some of the following ideas, Diego was wearing the glasses all the time and the improvements in his behavior and schoolwork were much greater.
+Within a few weeks of trying some of the following ideas, Diego was wearing them all the time and the improvements in his behavior and schoolwork were much greater.

 Ideas that help

-- Make sure the glasses correctly fit the face of the student and he/she feels comfortable and attractive in them.
+- Make sure the filters correctly fit the face of the student and he/she feels comfortable and attractive in them.

-- Buy the book 'Jamie and the Magic Glasses' from www.irlen.com and give it to the teacher to read to the class.
-Not only does the child feel really special and supported by this, but the teacher also is made aware of the importance of the Irlen glasses and shares the book with other parents.
+- Buy the book 'Jamie and the Magic Glasses' from http://www.irlen.com/ and give it to the teacher to read to the class.
+Not only does the child feel really special and supported by this, but the teacher also is made aware of the importance of the Irlen spectral filters and shares the book with other parents.

 - Have the student come for their free recheck within the first few months.
 About 5-10% do need a color adjustment.
-The glasses are a little dark or not quite comfortable.
+The spectral filters are a little dark or not quite comfortable.

 Also during that visit I will talk to them and encourage them again.
 Often that is all it takes.